andyarvanitis/purescript-native/README.md

 * A recent version (0.13+) of [purescript](https://github.com/purescript/purescript/releases).

-* A C++11-capable toolchain, e.g. recent versions of clang, gcc, Microsoft Visual Studio
-* GNU Make is the default supported build tool, but you should be able to use your favorite C++ build system, tools, debuggers, etc.
+* The [Go toolchain](https://golang.org) for your system.

+* Your favorite PureScript package manager and build tools – but for simplicity these instructions will use [`spago`](https://github.com/spacchetti/spago).

 #### Getting Started
 This assumes you are running macOS (OS X) or a Unix-like system (Linux, *BSD, etc.).

-1. Make sure you have developer tools for your system installed.
-For macOS, you'll need a recent version of Xcode.
-For Linux, etc., you can use clang 3.5 or later, or gcc/g++ 4.9.2 or later.

-2. Create a working directory wherever you like, and a `src` subdirectory under it, which will be where you will place your own PureScript source files.
+1. Create a working directory wherever you like, and a `src` subdirectory under it, which will be where you will place your own PureScript source files.

-3. Under your working directory, also create an `ffi` subdirectory, which will be where you will place C/C++ FFI source files.
-You should at least add the contents of [purescript-native-ffi](https://github.com/andyarvanitis/purescript-native-ffi) into this directory, in addition to any of your own foreign implementations.

-4. Generate the default GNU `Makefile` in your working directory by running `pscpp --makefile`.

-5. Use PureScript's standard [`psc-package`](https://psc-package.readthedocs.io/en/latest/) utility to add and manage package dependencies.
+2. Under your working directory, clone or copy [purescript-go-ffi](https://github.com/andyarvanitis/purescript-go-ffi).
+Place any of your own foreign implementations into subdirectorys of your working directory, make sure your Go packages are all under a `src` directory (standard Go practice).

+3. Initialize your project with `spago init`, and install any dependencies with `spago install` (please see their instructions if you haven't used it before).

-6. You should now be ready to build a PureScript program:
+4. You should now be ready to build a PureScript program:
-  * As stated above, place your source file(s) in the working directory's `src` subdirectory and execute `make debug` or `make release`.
-If your build machine has multiple cores, you might want to append `-jN` to your *make* command, where `N` is the number of cores.
+  * As stated above, place your source file(s) in the working directory's `src` subdirectory and execute `spago build -- -g corefn && psgo`.

-  * This will generate the C++ source tree for your program and then build an executable binary.
-The resulting executable will be in the `bin` subdirectory under the output directory and called `main` (so `output/bin/main`, by default).
-Source files will be under `src` (`output/src/` by default).
+  * This will generate the Go source tree for your program and then build an executable binary.
+The resulting executable will be in your working directory and will be named `Main`.
+The generated source files will be under `output/src/`.

 ---